Slovenia: A European Gem For Your Bucket List (Foods, Part 3)

 The cuisine of southern Slovenia is heavily influenced by the foods available in this mostly agricultural area.
 Favorite desserts in this region are štrukle (phyllo filled with fresh cheese, apples, cherries, or other fruit) and pastries filled with honey and walnuts or jam.

-Salted cod and briny olives combine with crisp celery and fennel to make a refreshing salad.
+Unless you have visited this corner of the world or were raised there, this salad is going to be quite a surprise for you.
+Salted cod and briny olives are paired with crisp celery and sweet fennel to make a refreshing salad.

 Central Slovenia, with Ljubljana as the capital city, is truly where east meets west (and north meets south).
 Ljubljana ("lyoob-lyAH-nah") is a charming city full of artists, museums, and galleries.
 With a population of 300,000, it is one of the smallest capital cities in Europe.
 It is also the region where not one, but all historical realms, cultures, and cuisines converge.